 A correlated parlay is when a bettor places a bet that, if successful, will go along with the second leg of your parlay.

-For example, if the Philadelphia Eagles were favoured in the Super Bowl at -6.5 points, you could bet the Eagles halftime spread of -3.5 and parlay it with the Eagles to cover the -6.5 point spread outright.
+For example, if the Philadelphia Eagles were favoured in the Super Bowl at -6.5 points, you could bet the Eagles’ halftime spread of -3.5 and parlay it with the Eagles to cover the -6.5 point spread outright.
 With this, if the Eagles are able to cover the -3.5 point spread at the half, they would be on the right track to cover the full-game spread as well.
 This is a great way to add value to your bet slip if you’re interested in placing a single-game bet, but want to enhance your potential return.

 🏆 Scout for the Best Super Bowl Odds

-Getting the best bang for your buck should always be on the top of your mind when placing a Super Bowl bet.
+Getting the best bang for your buck should always be at the top of your mind when placing a Super Bowl bet.
 Make sure to scour the lines set by all the top Canadian sportsbooks to find the oddsmaker that will give you the best possible return for your bets on the Super Bowl.

 What Bets Make Up a Super Bowl Parlay?

 Let’s dive into the types of wagers you can make to create the best Super Bowl parlays.
-Below we’ve highlighted each of the most common bets featured in a parlay slip so you can understand how to win your next bet.
+Below, we’ve highlighted each of the most common bets featured in a parlay slip so you can understand how to win your next bet.

 ➡️ Moneyline Bets

 One of the most commonly used ways to bet Super Bowl parlays, moneylines are a great starting point for novice bettors, as well as an ol’ reliable for an advanced parlay bettor.
 Moneyline bets are when you wager on a team to win the game outright.
-If you pick correctly, your moneyline bet wins, if you pick the losing side of a matchup, your bet follows suit.
+If you pick correctly, your moneyline bet wins; if you pick the losing side of a matchup, your bet follows suit.

 ➡️ Point Spread Bets

 The point spread is the projected point difference in the final score between the two teams competing in the matchup.
-For example, if the Houston Texans are favoured at -2.5 points against the Los Angeles Rams, they’d need to win by three points or more to cover the spread (-2.5 points from their final score) whereas if the Rams were to win outright or lose within 2.5 points, they’d cover the spread (+2.5 from their final score).
+For example, if the Houston Texans are favoured at -2.5 points against the Los Angeles Rams, they’d need to win by three points or more to cover the spread (-2.5 points from their final score), whereas if the Rams were to win outright or lose within 2.5 points, they’d cover the spread (+2.5 from their final score).

 ➡️ Over/Under (Totals) Bets